kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 Instructional Reasoning intentionally ends before communication begins.

-This separation is one of the defining characteristics of the governed instructional architecture.
+This separation is one of the defining characteristics of the governed Observation & Instructional Architecture.

 Reasoning determines: